 Abraham and Lincoln

 Abraham and Lincoln are old friends who like to make it their habit to meet up with each other, at least once per week, to encourage one another and to discuss their bible queries.
 They believe that friends should always remain friends, and should build on that relationship.
-Now part of that promotion, they believe, should be directed towards communing with each other.
+Part of that promotion is that they should be directed towards communing with each other.

 Episode 1 – The Origin of Sin?

-It was about three o’clock in the evening and the sun was on its way to setting.
-Abraham and Lincoln were both sitting with a foot of space between them.
-They both were taking in the cool evening breeze as it sweetly caressed their faces.
+It was about three o’clock in the afternoon and the sun was on its way to setting.
+Abraham and Lincoln were both sitting on a bench in a park with a foot of space between them.
+They were both talking as the cool evening breeze swept over them.

-Lincoln said to Abraham, “This morning after I had finished my devotion and was getting ready to have my breakfast this intriguing query came to my mind, ‘how did sin come to be?’
-I started to look into the matter, and came across Genesis chapter three, but yet I did not find the answer to the question that moved my mind in this direction.”
+“This morning after I had finished my devotion and was getting ready to have my breakfast an intriguing query came to my mind, ‘how did sin come to be?’
+I started to consider the matter, and came across Genesis chapter three, but I did not find the answer to the question that moved my mind in this direction.”
+Lincoln said to Abraham.

 Abraham looked at him and said, “This certainly is an intriguing question that seems to have baffled many scholars over the years, but God’s word always proves to be truthful.
 We need not search very far to receive the answer to this aged old question.”

 “Well my good friend, enlighten me with the Word of God, for to this we were called, to love and to encourage one another (1 Thess.
 5:11, Heb.
 3:13),” answered Lincoln.